Invest Or Pay Off Debt? Why You Should Do Both

 Before you start investing, be sure you have at least six months’ worth of living expenses stashed away in case of emergency.
 Some experts say that three months is OK if you have a job that offers severance.

-“Take advantage of lower hanging opportunities that could be available to you,” said Christopher Stroup, a certified financial planner with Abacus Wealth Partners.
+“Take advantage of lower hanging opportunities that could be available to you,” said Christopher Stroup, a certified financial planner and founder of Silicon Beach Financial.
 “For example, if your employer offers a 401(k) match, invest just enough to maximize this match.”

 » MORE: What is an IRA?

-Paying off debt and investing doesn’t have to be mutually exclusive.
-In fact, many experts agree that doing both at the same time is the ideal approach.
+Neither paying off debt nor investing have to be mutually exclusive.
+In fact, many experts agree that doing both at the same time is an ideal approach.

 “Paying off debt in the present while still investing allows you to shore up your financial position while building a solid foundation for your future,” said Stroup.
 “Time is one of the biggest components to successful investing, which is why it's important to start early, even if that means contributing small amounts at first while you prioritize paying down debt.”